karthik-d/LocateMyBus/README.md

 > **Please note** that this work is part of an ongoing research project.
 Hence, some portions of the implementation code have not been made public through this repository.
 This will be pushed post project completion.

-- IoT and ML to assuage the uncertainty associated with bus commute.
+- IoT and ML to assuage the uncertainty associated with city bus commute.
 - Allows commuters to track live running status and avail tentative schedule of buses.
-- Live running status is displayed for buses in transit, and an estimated schedule is produced for planned future transits.
+- Live running status for buses in transit; Estimated schedule for planned future transits.
+- Minimal IoT setup architecture with a central ML-driven web-backend.

 ## Quick Links